This site will migrate to Drupal 10 hosted in Pantheon Cloud in Wednsday and Thursday (11/6/2024, 11/7/2024).

 Diversity, Equity, & Inclusion

 I am committed to honoring and fostering diversity, equity, and inclusion in my research and teaching.
 The ultimate goal of my research is to move us closer to the elimination of health disparities by gender, race, ethnicity, body size, age, socioeconomic status, and sexual orientation.
-For example, some of my recent collaborative research has involved developing and disseminating training to reduce body size bias and discrimination in workplace settings and to reduce body size bias internalization.
+For example, some of my recent collaborative research has involved developing and disseminating a training to reduce body size bias and discrimination in workplace settings and to reduce body size bias internalization.
 Related to teaching, my undergraduate and graduate public health courses aim to prepare students to work alongside community members in assessing and addressing priority community health problems to advance health equity.
 As a mentor, I use a team-based approach to support our academic, professional, and emotional development through our unique but interconnected learning journeys.
 For instance, my research team meets bi-monthly to share project updates, exchange feedback, and encourage each other.
 To that end, my research team and I love working with McNair Scholars and aim to advise 1-2 scholars each year.
 My transdisciplinary, collaborative approach to research, teaching, and mentorship reflects my belief that we are more effective at problem-solving when we strive to understand diverse perspectives and work together toward a common goal.

 Or read more about Elizabeth Budd